OWASP/www-staff/projects/201912-events-form.md

 2. Discount codes created in Stripe
    1. Can we set limits for number of uses of a particular Discount Code.
    2. need to determine how we handle Member Discounts
+      1. Preference is for member to enter address, and MailGun send discount code if they are member
+      2. Need to include link on Event Form for "Need Member Discount Code?"
 1. Visitor clicks on a event link someplace in OWASP Universe
    1. Page on website
    2. Link from an email